 Subd.
 4. Account creation; appropriation.
-Creates the family and medical benefit insurance account in the special revenue fund and appropriates all money in the account to the commissioner of DEED to pay benefits and administer the program, including outreach.
+Creates the family and medical benefit insurance account in the special revenue fund and appropriates all money, including earnings, in the account to the commissioner of DEED to pay benefits and administer the program, including outreach.
+Does not cancel and is available until expended.